Concept Title: Equity

 vii.
 Retained Earning

 Firms generally do not distribute everything they earn to their shareholders as dividends.
-The amount that is left from the income for a specific year after dividends are paid is reinvested in the business.
+Instead, the amount remaining from income for a specific year after it pays dividends is reinvested in the business.
 Every year this amount accumulates and is referred to as retained earnings.

 When you subtract total liabilities from total assets and if nothing is left or, even worse, if not enough is available to pay off the business’s obligations, the firm is bankrupt.
 Bankruptcy refers to a state in which the firm cannot cover its obligations by assets on its books.